Operation Round Up in EQUS Communities:

 What happens to the money that is collected?

 The collected funds are put into an independent account and disbursed through a grant process.
-A committee meets regularly to review and approve applications.
+A committee meets quarterly to review and approve applications.
 All administration for Operation Round Up is performed by designated EQUS employees and only out-of-pocket expenses by committee members are covered by the fund (e.g., travel cost to a meeting or to review a project’s progress).
-All successful recipients will be required to complete a report at end of project to confirm objectives were achieved.
+All successful recipients will be required to complete a report at the end of their project to confirm objectives were achieved.
 Annually, a report on Operation Round Up will be provided to EQUS members.